 Special Points of Contact

-The Foundation is working in partnership with the Metropolitan Police’s Modern Slavery and Kidnap Unit (SCO7) and NGOs to help foster pan-London working.
-This includes establishing and coordinating a network of Single Points of Contact (SPoCs) in local authorities.
-This complements work by SCO7 to create SPoCs in every borough’s police force to improve partnership and understanding on slavery across all boroughs.
+HTF has created a network of Modern Slavery Single Points of Contact (SPoCs) in local authorities, police and NHS in London.
+This complements work by The Met Police's Modern Slavery Unit to create SPoCs in every borough’s police force to improve partnership and understanding on slavery across all boroughs.

 London Working Group